csfeeser/terraform/lab20extra.md

 ## Lab 20 Challenge

-Replace your `locals` block this this.
+Replace your `locals` block with this.

 ```
 locals {